bini-i/Foody-React-Redux/README.md

 - Run `npm install` to install all dependencies.
 - Run `npm start` to locally start and serve the react application.
 - Navigate to `localhost:3000` in your browser to open the applcation.

+## How to run tests

+- Open a command line
+- Run ` npm install` to install all dependencies needed for testing.
+- Exectue `npm test` to run the tests

 ## Authors